genevate/style_guides/business/interview.md

 The following is a list of questions that yield a great first impression:

+- **Salary**
+  - Confirm salary expectations as provided in *Step I* in terms of range and exact figures to ensure everyone is on the same page.
 - **Purpose**
   - What got you into software development?
   - How long have you been doing software development?